English heraldry: Characteristics

 Like many countries' heraldry, there is a classical influence within English heraldry, such as designs originally on Greek and Roman pottery.
 Many coats of arms feature charges related to the bearer's name or profession (e.g. Elizabeth Bowes-Lyon (The Queen Mother), depicting bows quartered with a lion), a practice known as "canting arms".
-Some canting arms make references to foreign languages, particularly French, such as the otter (loutre in French) in the arms of the Luttrel family.

-Representations in person of Saints or other figure are very rare, although there are however a few uses, mostly originating from seals, where there have never been such limitations.
+Representations in person of saints or other figure are very rare, although there are however a few uses, mostly originating from seals, where there have never been such limitations.
 Although many places have dropped such iconography, the Metropolitan Borough of St Marylebone, London, includes a rendering of the Virgin Mary, although this is never stated.
 This is also the case in many other examples, particularly those depicting Christ, to remove religious complications.
-Unlike in mainland Europe where armorial achievements make a large use of their eponymous Saints, these are few and far between in England.
+Unlike in mainland Europe where armorial achievements make a large use of their eponymous saints, these are few and far between in England.

-The lion is the most common charge, particularly in Royal heraldry.
+The lion is the most common charge, particularly in royal heraldry.
 Heraldic roses are also common in English heraldry, as in the War of the Roses where both houses, Lancaster and York, used them, and in the ensuing Tudor dynasty.
 The heraldic eagle, while common on the European continent and particularly in Germany, is relatively rare in English heraldry and, in early English heraldry, was often associated with alliances with German princes.

-The coat of arms of Richard Neville, 16th Earl of Warwick, pictured on the left, uses almost all typical forms of heraldry in England: The first quarter consists of his father-in-law, Richard Beauchamp, who bore with an escutcheon of De Clare quartering Despenser, now shown in Neville's fourth quarter.
+The coat of arms of Richard Neville, 16th Earl of Warwick, pictured here, uses almost all typical forms of heraldry in England.
+The first quarter consists of the arms of his father-in-law, Richard Beauchamp, who bore an inescutcheon of De Clare quartering Despenser, now shown in Neville's fourth quarter.
 The second quarter shows the arms of the Montacutes (Montagu).
 The third quarter shows the arms of Neville differenced by a label for Lancaster.